chuanqisun/micro-controller-programming/week9/note.md

 - Higher sampling frequency positively correlates with noise artifacts
 - Confounding: higher sampling frequency means higher data rate

+Follow up experiments:

-Hypothesis 1: Serial Port and its data transmission is causing interference Hypothesis 2: The microphone on the device is causing interference.
+- Hypothesis 1: Serial Port and its data transmission is causing interference
+- Experiment: switching from a data passing usb c cable to a power only cable reduces artifacts
+- Hypothesis 2: The microphone on the device is causing interference.
 Since it shares BCLK and LRC lines.
+- Experiment: unplugging the microphone should reduce/remove noise